marcin-krystianc/NFSPlayground/docs/kunit-sunrpc.md

 result is needed, a filtered run (`kunit.py ... "xfstests/generic/04*"`)
 completes reliably.

+### generic/258 fails against current mainline (not fixed, not a kunit artefact)

+`xfstests/generic/258.c` sets a file's atime/mtime to a value before the epoch (`-315593940`, Jan 1 1960) and checks it survives both through the client and read cold from the server's own copy.
+It **passes 27/27 with everything else against the pinned `v6.12.57`** and **fails only against current mainline** (checked on 7.3-rc3/7.3-rc4).

+Root cause: mainline added an NFSv4.2 client optimization -- delegated timestamps -- absent from `v6.12.57`.
+When the client holds a write delegation, `utimes()` is sent as a `SETATTR` carrying `FATTR4_WORD2_TIME_DELEG_ACCESS`/`_MODIFY` instead of the plain `TIME_ACCESS_SET`/`TIME_MODIFY_SET` bits, and the client updates its own cached attributes optimistically without waiting for the server.
+Server-side, `nfsd4_setattr()` -> `vet_deleg_attrs()` -> `nfsd4_vet_deleg_time()` (`fs/nfsd/nfs4state.c`) enforces the protocol's forward-only rule for delegated timestamps ("when the time presented is before the original time, the update is ignored") by silently stripping `ATTR_ATIME`/`ATTR_MTIME` from the `SETATTR` and still returning `NFS4_OK`.
+Since 1960 is before the file's just-set creation-time timestamp, the update is always in the past relative to "original," so it's always dropped.
+The client's own view stays correct (it never re-verifies against the server for an attribute it believes it owns via delegation); the server's real inode is untouched.
+Confirmed by instrumenting `nfsd4_setattr()`/`nfsd_setattr()` directly: the SETATTR compound arrives with `bmval2=0x300000` (bits 20+21, exactly `TIME_DELEG_ACCESS`+`TIME_DELEG_MODIFY`), and `nfsd_setattr()` -- the function that actually calls `notify_change()` on the real inode -- is never reached.

+**This is real upstream kernel behavior, reachable from real xfstests, not a kunit-only artefact** -- it was reproduced by hand against a genuine mainline-built (Ubuntu mainline-PPA `7.3.0-070300rc3`) kernel's inbox `nfs`/`nfsd` modules, served over a real (docker-bridge) NFS mount, with no VAST NFS or kunit/UML involved.
+But it did **not** reproduce reliably there: a full `scripts/00-run-xfstests-on-vm-and-docker.sh generic/258` run passed outright (verified server-side via the real test's own `_test_cycle_mount` remount), while several manual repros of the same open+write+utimes sequence failed the same way our port does, and one attempt just hung.
+The kunit loopback fixture removes the race entirely -- client and server share one kernel with no network latency, so `OPEN` and the following `SETATTR` are as close to synchronous as this mechanism gets, and it fails every time.
+A real network apparently introduces enough jitter in when the delegation is actually in hand that it goes either way.
+Not resolved: the exact trigger (what decides whether the client has committed to using the delegation before the `SETATTR` goes out) wasn't pinned down beyond "a real timing race no in-kernel loopback has."

+Status: **left failing**, not patched around.
+A discussed-but-unimplemented fix for the kunit port specifically: give `generic/258` its own private client mount at `vers=4.1` (delegated timestamps are gated behind `minorversion > 1` in `fs/nfs/nfs4proc.c`'s `_nfs4_server_capabilities()`), leaving the shared `vers=4.2` fixture mount untouched for everything else that needs 4.2 features.

 ### A note on green results and kernel logs

 generic/032's background syncer originally called `sync_filesystem()` without